Key Takeaways

 What does primary and noncontributory mean on a contract?

-Primary and noncontributory means your policy must pay first when multiple policies could respond to the same loss, and your insurer cannot seek contribution from the other party's policy.
+Primary and noncontributory means your policy must pay first when multiple policies could apply to the same loss, and your insurer cannot seek contribution from the other party's policy.
 Project owners require this so their own insurance is not triggered by claims arising from your work.

 Why do many general contractors end up in the E&S market?